kyoheiu/felix/README.md

 # _felix_

-A tui file manager with vim-like key mapping, written in Rust.
+A tui file manager with Vim-like key mapping, written in Rust.
 Fast, simple, and easy to configure & use.

+For an overview of this app, please see this README, especially [key manual](#key).
-For the detailed document, please see https://kyoheiu.dev/felix.
+For more detailed document, visit https://kyoheiu.dev/felix.

 ![sample](screenshots/sample.gif)